MarcusWolschon/osmeditor4android/documentation/docs/help/nl/Introduction.md

+_Before we start: most screens have links in the menu to the on-device help system giving you direct access to information relevant for the current context, you can easily navigate back to this text too.
+If you have a larger device, for example a tablet, you can open the help system in a separate split window.
+All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too._

 # Vespucci Introductie

 Vespucci is een volledige uitgeruste OpenStreetMap bewerker doe de meeste taken die desktopbewerkers ondersteunen.
 Het is succesvol getest op Google's Android 2.3 tot 10.0 en verscheidene op AOSP gebaseerde varianten.
 Een kleine waarschuwing: hoewel de capaciteiten van mobiele apparaten hebben geëvenaard, hebben oudere apparaten beperkt geheugen beschikbaar en zijn vaak redelijk traag.
 Je moet hier rekening mee houden bij het gebruik van Vespucci, en houd bijvoorbeeld de gebieden die je bewerkt tot een redelijke grootte.

-## Eerste gebruik

-Bij het opstarten toont Vespucci het "Download ander locatie"/"Laad gebied" scherm, nadat de benodigde permissies zijn gevraagd en een welkomstbericht is weergegeven.
-Als je coördinaten weergegeven hebt en direct wil downloaden, kan je de geschikte optie selecteren en de straal rond de locatie die je wilt downloaden.
-Selecteer geen groot gebied op trage apparaten.

-Je kan ook het scherm verbergen door op "Ga naar kaart" te klikken, te slepen en zoomen naar een locatie die je wilt aanpassen, en de data daarna te downloaden (zie hieronder: "Wijzigingen maken met Vespucci").

 ## Wijzigingen maken met Vespucci